-There are so many things to do in the charming seaside town during the holidays.
+There are so many things to do in the charming seaside town during the holidays that there’s always something new to see no matter how many times you visit.
 Here’s a look at some of our favorites.

 See the Victorians

 The town’s Grand Victorian homes are painted in all the colors of the rainbow.
-A stroll around the Cape May Historic District is beautiful in any season but takes on a special feeling during the winter.
-In December, the houses are often decked out with lights, garlands, and other gleaming decorations that make them a pleasure to see at night.
+A stroll around the Cape May Historic District is always beautiful but takes on a magical feeling during the winter.
+In December, the bright facades are often decked out with lights, garlands, and other gleaming things that make them a pleasure to see at night.

-Decorations vary yearly, but walking or driving along Columbia Avenue, Jackson Street, Decatur Street, or Ocean Street is usually a good bet to see gorgeous homes.
+Decorations vary yearly, but walking or driving along Columbia Avenue, Jackson Street, Decatur Street, or Ocean Street is usually a good bet to see gorgeous homes and inns.

 The holidays are the perfect time to catch a theater performance, and the shows at the local venues never disappoint.